bonny/Developer-Loggers-for-Simple-History/readme.txt

 3. Example output of the WPMail logger.
 You can see the subject, who the mail is sent to, and the contents of the body.

+4. Example output form the HTTP API logger.
+View method and target URL.

+5. Details from the HTTP API logger.
+Even more details here, like all the headers in the response and also the full response.

+6. Example output from the WordPress post to Slack Logger.
+Here you can see me failing to login, then succeeding to login, updating a plugin, and finally I log out.

 == Changelog ==